 Old Fashioned Dust Mop

 We’ve old style dust mop covered this mop earlier, but this is honestly my favorite cleaning tool and pet hair mop.
-It’s the best mop for dog hair and cat hair, and one of the best dust mops for hardwood floors.
+It’s the best mop for dog hair one of the best dust mops for hardwood floors.
 Like I said before I use it for dusting my walls and ceilings, as well as my floors.
 I like to use it daily, and I always use it after I sweep.
 There really isn’t a dust mop out there that stands up in comparison.

 Super Yellow Mop